MikeYeager/Angular2PersonWebSite/README.md

 ## This application consists of:

-Web site written with Angular 2 which calls RES services for data.
+Web site written with Angular 2 which calls REST services for data.

 ## For more information about the training session: